Imagination (Gorgon City song)

 "Imagination" is a song by English electronic music production duo Gorgon City.
 It features the vocals from South-London vocalist Katy Menditta from their debut studio album Sirens.
 It was written by Gorgon City, Katy Menditta, Emeli Sandé, Mustafa Omer and James Murray and produced by Gorgon City and musical group Mojam.
 It was released as an EP with three additional remixes on 31 March 2015.

+A remix of the song by Skrillex was commissioned and played during his DJ sets at the time, but was never released.

 Composition

 An uptempo house song with deep house influences which lasts three minutes and thirty eight seconds.
 The song has a tempo of 122 BPM.

 The song was compared to previous singles "Ready for Your Love", "Here for You" and "Unmissable".